BSc (Hons) Sport and Exercise Science with Foundation Year

-Why study Sport and Exercise Science with Foundation Year - currently closed for 2022 applications at Liverpool John Moores University?
+Why study Sport and Exercise Science with Foundation Year at Liverpool John Moores University?

 About your course

 The BSc (Hons) Sport and Exercise Science degree is delivered by world-leading experts in state-of-the-art facilities in our award-winning Tom Reilly Building.

 The Foundation Year is ideal if you have the ability to study for a degree but don't have the qualifications to enter directly onto the honours degree programme.
 Once you pass the Foundation Year you will progress directly onto the first year of the honours degree.
 If you are a full-time UK student, you will qualify for student financial support for the full duration of your course (subject to eligibility criteria).